-Faculty and Staff Resource Advisors
+Faculty and Staff Resource Advisers

-Each academic department which offers major or minor programs has identified faculty and staff members as Resource Advisors.
-Advisors confer with students interested in those fields of study and help those who plan to major or minor in them with their individual programs.
-Inquire at the Office of Academic Advisement or the major department for names and offices of Resource Advisors.
+Each academic department which offers major or minor programs has identified faculty and staff members as Resource Advisers.
+Advisers confer with students interested in those fields of study and help those who plan to major or minor in them with their individual programs.
+Inquire at the Office of Academic Advisement of your college or the major department for names and offices of Resource Advisers.